 We cannot be part of the current or future kingdom of God without righteousness.
 Remember purpose #1?
 It comes full circle here.
 God wants to be in relationship with us for eternity.

 Now that we have a better understanding of what righteousness is and why it’s important, we will explore what it looks like to live out our righteousness in the world today.
-Check back next week for A Portrait of a Righteous Woman.
+Read part two, A Portrait of a Righteous Woman.